_geoffroy's%20cat.jpg)

 Status and Distribution

 The Geoffroy's cat is classified as Least Concern in the IUCN Red List.
-It seems to be the most abundant felid of the temperate Neotropics.
-It is widespread and abundant over most of its range and its distribution seems to be continuous.
-In parts of its range, the Geoffroy's cat appears to have benefitted from the conversion of sub-tropical forests into croplands.
+It is widespread and abundant over most of its range.
+Its distribution seems to be continuous but the species is absent from elevations above 3,750 m and it is considered rare in Chile.
+Its global population is estimated at 528,012 mature individuals.
+The population trend is unknown.
+In the only region, the Brazilian Pampa, where density has been estimated twice, a 79% decline over 3 generations has been detected.
+In the northern and central parts of its range, the Geoffroy's cat appears to have benefitted from the conversion of sub-tropical forests into croplands, as it tolerates a certain habitat modification.

 Habitat

-Geoffroy’s cat can occur in a high variety of habitats, with a preference for areas with dense vegetation, native forest and far from roads.
+Geoffroy’s cat can occur in a high variety of habitats, with a preference for areas with dense vegetation and native forest.
 The Geoffroy’s cat does not inhabit rainforests.
 It can be found in pampas grasslands, marsh grasslands, broad-leafed forest, dry shrublands and forests, arid and shrubby woodlands, wetlands and riparian forests, coastal areas, savannas of the Chaco, Patagonian shrub, Monte desert, semi-desert and arid steppe uplands in both pristine and disturbed areas.
 In forested areas however, the Geoffroy’s cat is likely to be less abundant, due to being outcompeted in these areas by the more arboreal margay.
 The Geoffroy’s cat can even occur in highly degraded human-dominated landscapes, provided some shrublands are available, however their survival rate is significantly higher in natural habitats.
 Research suggests that disturbed areas may give rise to a greater availability of prey species, as well as a refuge from interspecific competition.

 Habitat suitability is higher for the Geoffroy’s cat in areas where annual precipitation exceeds 151 mm, and drought years can have significant negative impacts on both the ecology and demography of the species.